build method¶

 structural diff¶

-after Build() returns, the reconciler compares the new tree against the prior tree. it emits the minimum set of ops (create, remove, update style, reorder) to bring the engine Panel tree into line.
+after Build() returns, the reconciler compares the new tree against the prior tree and emits the minimum set of ops needed to bring the engine Panel tree into line: create, remove, reorder (MoveAt), or update one specific thing (style, events, draw, effect, layout transition).

 keys¶

-by default the reconciler matches children by position. if a list reorders between rebuilds (sort, filter), set Key so identity follows the move:
+by default the reconciler matches children by position. if a list reorders between rebuilds (sort, filter), set Key so identity follows the item, not its position:

 new Container